OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 2. Fluent Forms
 3. Gravity Forms

 Considering that Turnstile is a bit lighter than reCAPTCHA and hCaptcha.
-If we group hCaptcha and reCaptcha, we get the following rankings
+If we group hCaptcha and reCAPTCHA, we get the following rankings

 1. Gravity Forms
 2. Ninja Forms